 Where to Eat in the Outer Banks Now

 The Outer Banks of North Carolina might not be known as a culinary destination yet but it should be.
 The OBX, as it is known by the locals, is more than just beaches with roadside seafood shacks.
-It is a place where food lovers can indulge in some of the freshest seafood found anywhere on East Coast.
+It is a place where food lovers can indulge in some of the freshest seafood found anywhere on the East Coast.
 Dig into this list of local restaurants in the Outer Banks to enjoy soul food and Southern hospitality.

 Who isn’t obsessed with finding the perfect donut these days?
-Duck Donuts delivers fresh from the fryer, custom made sweet treats.
+Duck Donuts delivers fresh from the fryer, custom-made sweet treats.
 Stop into either of the original shops in Kitty Hawk or Duck to order a few.
 I promise they pair well with your morning cup of coffee.

 - Step 1: Choose your quantity.
 Don’t be shy, just get a dozen.